 Why are Motion Graphics Explainer Videos Popular?

 Motion graphic explainer videos look professional and they’re good at explaining complicated concepts.
-These videos are also reflective of a bit of a blowback against the identikit cartoon videos that many companies made in the past.
+Their current popularity is also reflective of a bit of a blowback against the identikit cartoon videos that many companies made in the past.

 What are their Characteristics?

 In these videos, graphics will morph, shift and transition into other things.
 The emphasis is often on concepts and processes, rather than story-lines and the video may be heavy on facts, figures and “kinetic typography”.